rich11berr/rich11berr/README.md

 ### Hi there, I'm Rinat Yagudin👋

-## I'm a intern front-end developer at Grid Dunamics!
+## I'm a intern front-end developer at Grid Dynamics!

 -   👨‍🎓 I am a 4th year bachelor student Software Engineering
 -   📖 At the moment I am studying frameworks and improving my skills in algorithms